Simon Feilder: Career

-In 2021 Simon started a podcast dedicated to (DTV) action movies called Dodge This where he and comedian friend Matthew Highton would talk about international and niche action movies.
+In 2021 Feilder started a podcast dedicated to (DTV) action movies called Dodge This where he and comedian friend Matthew Highton would talk about international and niche action movies.
 In later episodes Simon is joined by other comedians and film-makers and occasionally interviews up-and-coming action directors such as James Nunn and Will Gilbey.

-2022 saw Simon feature in the Dutch nostalgic reboot movie Costa!
+In 2022 Feilder appeared in the Dutch nostalgic reboot movie Costa!